gummyworm/monster/README.md

 ---

 ## Breakpoints
+Breakpoints may be set/removed during both normal editing and while debugging.
+Setting a breakpoint inserts a special character into the source buffer, which tells the assembler, during assembly, to generate a breakpoint for the line that this character resides on.
+Because the breakpoint is represented as a character within the source code itself, it will automatically move as lines are inserted and deleted.
+The character itself is not editable (the cursor will not move to breakpoint characters).
+You may remove it by toggling the breakpoint off _or_ by deleting the entire line.

+### Set Breakpoint (`C= + b`)
-During normal editing, breakpoints may be set with the `C= + b` key combination.
+During normal editing, breakpoints may be set and removed  with the `C= + b` key combination.
 A breakpoint symbol (a filled circle) is placed at the beginning of a line to indicate that a breakpoint has been added.
 Pressing the same key combination (`C= + b`) will also remove a breakpoint